contentstack/contentstack-utils-swift/README.md

 ```

 #### Render Supercharged RTE contents
-To get a Multiple entry, you need to provide the stack API key, environment name, delivery token, content type and entry UID.
+To get a Multiple entry, you need to provide the stack API key, environment name, delivery token, and content type UID.
 Then, use `Contentstack.Utils.jsonToHtml` function as shown below:
 ```swift
 import ContentstackUtils